The Right Thing to Do

 "The Right Thing to Do" is a song written and performed by Carly Simon that first appeared on her 1972 album No Secrets.
 The song was recorded at Trident Studios in London's Soho.
 It was released as the second single to the album, following "You're So Vain" and reached No. 17 on the Billboard Hot 100 and No. 4 on Billboard's Adult Contemporary chart.
 It also reached No. 20 on the Canada Top Singles chart and No. 9 on the Canadian Adult Contemporary chart.
-It reached No. 17 in the UK.
+It also reached the same peak of No. 17 in the UK singles chart.

 Lyrics and music

 "The Right Thing to Do" is a love song directed to Simon's then husband James Taylor.
 Simon has stated that "it was actually one of my absolutely undisputed songs about James, written three months into our relationship."
 Author Sheila Weller notes that the song is both romantic and realistic about the relationship.
 She shows the romanticism by disregarding her lover's problems but realistic in recognizing "her fading value in the sex-and-love marketplace."
 To Weller, the latter is displayed in the lines: